mattcone/markdown-guide-book/manuscript/chapter4.md

 ### Disabling Automatic URL Linking

-If you don’t want a URL to be automatically linked, you can remove the link by [denoting the URL as code](#code) with tick marks.
+If you don’t want a URL to be automatically linked, you can remove the link by [denoting the URL as code](#code) with backticks.

 {title="Markdown"}
 ~~~~~~~